-- As with all materials, set the blade length to be just a fraction longer than the thickness of your chipboard and use the thick materials, blue capped blade.
+- As with all materials, set the blade length to be just a fraction longer than the thickness of your chipboard ٠ and use the thick materials, blue capped blade.
 For thin chipboard you can use the red capped blade.
 Adjust the blade offset accordingly. - Chipboard can easily come loose from the mat.
 Try using masking tape or blue painter's tape around the outside edges of the chipboard to prevent the chipboard from slipping during cutting.
-You can also apply a stabilizer such as freezer paper or Heat n' Bond to greatly improve both the consistency of cutting, as well as the intricacy of what can be cleanly cut. - Some thin soft chipboards, such as cereal box, may cut at a force setting of 80, thus try this setting for your test cut.
+You can also apply a stabilizer such as freezer paper or Heat n' Bond to greatly improve both the consistency of cutting, as well as the intricacy of what can be cleanly cut. - Some thin soft chipboards, such as cereal box, may cut at a setting of 110, thus try this setting for your test cut.
 Increase in increments of 10, as needed.
-For denser, thicker chipboards, you will need at least 160 and two or more passes.
-Because the TEST button advances the origin on the Maxx Air, you will need to use a test shape from within SCAL, if you feel your chipboard will require more than one pass for a clean cut.
-Set Multi-cut to two, three, or even more passes, as necessary. - The Maxx Air offers some very slow speeds and cutting chipboard may require these.
-Don't hesitate to reduce the speed a setting of less than 50, if you find the cutter is struggling to cut the chipboard or the shapes being cut are distorted.
+For denser, thicker chipboards, you will probably need to increase the pressure quite high and use several passes.
+Set Multi-cut to two, three, or even more passes, as necessary.
+Use one of the Test Cut choices or one of your own small shapes, to make sure a clean cut can be achieved before attempting to cut your larger shape or shapes. - The Zing Air offers some very slow speeds and cutting chipboard may require these.
+Don't hesitate to reduce the speed a setting of 8 or slower, if you find the cutter is struggling to cut the chipboard or the shapes being cut are distorted.

-- When cutting thicker materials, the blade holder needs to be raised in the blade holder seat to enhance the downward force.
-To do this, try using a stack of 13 Post It notes, as described in Section 2.01. - Just like with some textured brands of cardstock, some chipboard types will yield cleaner cuts on the bottom side.
-So, mirror your images first after verifying so that you can use the other side of the cut shape.
+• When cutting thicker materials, the blade holder needs to be raised in the blade holder seat to enhance the downward force.
+To do this, try using a stack of 13 Post It notes, as described in Section 2.01.